ItsPiyusha/Interview-Preparation/README.md

 #### 17th Feb 2022 (Day 4) <br>
  Best book to start with Python-
 <https://automatetheboringstuff.com/>
-  Al Sweigart also has a YouTube channel and a course based on this book!
+  Al Sweigart also has a YouTube channel and a course based on this book!<br>